Francesca's Thoughts

 Francesca

-You can find me on social media (reluctantly), via Instagram, Tumblr and Facebook.
-I also have a montly-ish newsletter and you can find my work on GoodReads and StoryGraph.
+I’m on social media (reluctantly), via Instagram, Tumblr and Facebook.
+I prefer my montly-ish newsletter!
+You can find all my books and my unhinged reviews of books I love on GoodReads and StoryGraph.